the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 </details>
 <summary><b>Some important remarks</b></summary>
 <p>The graphs don't necessarily share the same subreddits, as some might have interactions in a given timespan and not after.
 Solution found!
 You combine all those graphs based on the common subreddits.
-The obtained graphs are very sparse,... but... it is quite normal and expected for a **real-world network**!
-You will only focus on the **giant connected component** (contains around 90% of the nodes). </p>
+The obtained graphs are very sparse,... but... it is quite normal and expected for a real-world network!
+You will only focus on the giant connected component (contains around 90% of the nodes). </p>
 </details>

 ### 2.2.
 Graph metrics